 - Spray cupcake pan with non-stick cooking spray.
 Preheat oven to 350 degrees F.

-- Add butter and sugar to a large mixer bowl and beat together until light in color and fluffy, about 2-3 minutes.
+- Add the butter and sugar to a large mixer bowl and beat together for 2-3 minutes, until light in color and fluffy in texture.

 - Add the egg and vanilla and beat until well combined.